 "Yes, Commander," she replied, "The operation was... unsuccessful."

 "I am well aware of that fact, doctor.
-Your performance was... disappointing.
+Today's outcome was... disappointing.
 Nevertheless, a solution must be found, and quickly.
 We cannot afford to have Unit 01 out of action for an extended period.
 Our time is growing short."

 "Yes, sir.
 I apologize.
 I am going over today's data right now, and while I can't say for certain until the MAGI complete their full analysis, my first impression is that Shi... that the Third Child's ego pattern is simply not strong enough to reconstitute its physical form on its own.
 We couldn't even previously manage to achieve this with a mature ego pattern, so his case would seem to be even more difficult.
 I'm trying to think of ways that we could somehow augment his wave pattern externally with the MAGI's help, but nothing immediately comes to mind."